nordy1145/EPSPrintMgmt/README.md

 # EPSPrintMgmt

-Download the "Compiled (date)".zip if you would like the precompiled version.
+Download the "Compiled (date)".zip found in the Downloads folder if you would like the precompiled version.

 Some requirements to run this project.
 Requires PowerShell 3+ installed on all servers, including web and print servers.